Timeline Visuals — Balancing Customization, Accessibility, and Scale

 • Where would we incur the highest technical risk?

-This early alignment helped set the tone: the goal wasn’t perfection—it was clarity delivered sustainably.
+This set the tone: clarity delivered sustainably, not perfection.

 2